What is Considered a “Work-Related Injury”?

 work related injury

-For work-relatedness to apply to an injury, the injury must result from an event or exposure occurring within the work environment, according to the Occupational Safety and Health Administration (OSHA).
-The work environment will need to have contributed to or caused a condition or exasperated a condition that pre-exists.
-Certain conditions apply to injuries that do not qualify as work-related injuries.
+For an injury to be considered “work-related”, the injury must result from an event or exposure occurring within the work environment, according to the Occupational Safety and Health Administration (OSHA).

 Exceptions to Classifying an Injury as Work-Related